 To gamble at Harrah's Cherokee, you need to be 21 years old.
 The same goes for gambling at a casino online.
 North Carolina residents often think that the gambling age online is 18.
 That's expected because many North Carolina online gambling sites are often based offshore where the gambling age is set at 18.
 However, if you play real money casino games at a North Carolina casino online and you're under the age of 21, you might be violating state law.

 The State of Online Gambling in North Carolina

-North Carolina sites in the bible belt, so the state and its residents don't seem to be pro-gambling.
+North Carolina sits in the bible belt, so the state and its residents don't seem to be pro-gambling.
 For that reason, it's unlikely that any North Carolina online casino legislation will ever be discussed in the legislature.
-However, online casinos in North Carolina continue to operate 24/7.
+However, online casinos in North Carolina continue to operate 24/7, providing a great gaming experience to players from Greensboro to Winston-Salem.
 While the casinos aren't located within state borders (many are in fact located outside of the US), many North Carolina residents frequent the online gambling portals.

 The Future of North Carolina Casino Gambling

 With Harrah's having undergone a recent expansion that saw the addition of a luxury hotel, spa, and tons of high-end restaurants, it's fair to say that there's a big appetite for casino gambling in North Carolina.
 However, with casinos limited to the Cherokee tribe, it's unlikely that the state will see a major expansion of North Carolina casino gambling, online or live in the near future.

 Gambler's Note: North Carolina casino laws are always changing.
 The information on this page is for informational purposes only.
 Always consult North Carolina state law and local regulations before playing at an North Carolina online gambling site.